njtierney/naniar/README.md

 missing data comes from [ggobi](http://www.ggobi.org/) and [manet](https://www.swmath.org/software/3067), which replaces `NA` values with values 10% lower than the minimum value in that variable.
-This visualisation is provided with the `geom_miss_point()` ggplot2 geom
-- which we illustrate by exploring the relationship between Ozone and Solar radiation from the airquality dataset.
+This visualisation is provided with the `geom_miss_point()` ggplot2 geom, which we illustrate by exploring the relationship between Ozone and Solar radiation from the airquality dataset.

 ``` r